ST10479849/WEDE_PoE/blue_pan/README.md

 ###### Part 3 Details
 Functionalites were added this is part 3 the final part of the PoE, added functionality to make my website interactive.

+###### Technologies used
+HTML for structure and content, CSS for styling and an aesthitically pleasing look and lastly java script for interactivity and functional.
+Google for an embedded googlr form which is now a comment github for version control and publishing